Community Learning Exchange - Guidance notes for applicants

 All participating networks have a designated member of staff with responsibility for promoting the Learning Exchange to their membership, facilitating visits, liaising with the SCA Learning Exchange Coordinator and endorsing applications.
 Applicants must apply to the Learning Exchange through their network’s designated member of staff.

 Upon receipt of a valid application, the Exchange Coordinator will process the application (we aim to do this within 3 weeks), and authorise payment of the grant.
 It is up to the applicant to ensure that receipts and monitoring requirements are complied with.
-Applications can be made at any time for visits throughout 2021 and up until March 2022.
-Funding is limited, and once the funding has been committed no further applications will be accepted.
+Applications can be made at any time for visits up until March 2023.
+Funding is however limited, and once all the available funding has been committed, no further applications will be accepted.

 Who can access the Learning Exchange?

 The Learning Exchange is open to any constituted community group that is either a member of an SCA member network or has been approved by a network as a valid application.

 What will the Learning Exchange fund? – 2 Options

 We will cover up to 100% of the costs of an exchange by members of one community to another community project up to a limit of 13 hours at £35 per hour for planning and delivery.

 Some suggestions on how learning can be exchanged:

 - video call e.g. Zoom, Google Meet, Skype